ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 ([RFC2119] and [RFC8174]) when, and only when, they appear in all capitals, as shown here.

+This document uses the Augmented BNF defined in [RFC5234] and updated by [RFC7405] along with the "#rule" extension defined in Section 7 of [RFC7230].

 The definitions "representation", "selected representation", "representation data", "representation metadata" and "payload body" in this document are to be